colbywight/Numerical-AnalysisII/ImplicitEuler.md

 **Language:** C++

 **Description/Purpose:** This is a routine for sovling a ordinary differential equation with initial values.
 This is a first order Runge-Kutta method.
 For this method we do ne reuqire a linear sovler.
 It is very simple to code. h is the width of our interval.
-This rouitne is similar to the Explicit Euler excepth that we us
+This rouitne is similar to the Explicit Euler excepth that we use the current y value.
+We used a secant method routine inside the function.

 **Input:** We have two inputs for the initial condition x0 and y0, then we also take in the parameter x where we want to evaluate it at.
 Then we used two inputs tol and maxIter to break us out of the loop.
 For homewokr 6 we added another parmeter to run our routine for different values lambda for the fucntion.